 New information about how the situation unfolded has been revealed in a cache of documents released to NZME under the Official Information Act by the Whakatāne District Council and Bay of Plenty Regional Council.

-White Island Tours, owned by Ngāti Awa Group Holdings Ltd, had 38 boat passengers and five crew on the island at 2.11pm, when the first eruption occurred, according to the Bay of Plenty Civil Defence Emergency Management Group's first situation report on December 9.
+White Island Tours, owned by Ngāti Awa Group Holdings Ltd, had 38 boat passengers and four crew on the island at 2.11pm, when the first eruption occurred.

-The other people on the island were the pilot of a private helicopter and three passengers.
+The other people on the island were the pilot of a private helicopter and four passengers.